ianmooney/poker-showdown/README.md

 ### Assumptions

 - If two hands are tied, e.g. both are a Flush, then compare each hand's highest card to determine the winner.
-If both highest cards are equal, then compare the second highest cards, and so on.
+If both highest cards are equal, then compare the second highest card, and so on.
 - If two hands tie with a One Pair, then compare the value of each pair to determine the winner.
-If equal, then compare highest cards as before.
+If equal, then compare highest card as before.
 This also applies to Three of a Kind.